 Additionally, BLUE Buffalo Healthy Aging Chicken & Brown Rice For Mature Cats also contains as top ingredients brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains menhaden fish meal (source of omega 3 fatty acids) and dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains menhaden fish meal and dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from